Operation Flavius: Verdict

 Pizzarello then summarised the evidence for the jury and instructed them that they could return a verdict of unlawful killing under any of five circumstances, including if they were satisfied that there had been a conspiracy within the British government to murder the three suspected terrorists.
 He also urged the jury to return a conclusive verdict, rather than the "ambiguity" of an open verdict, and forbade them to make recommendations or add a rider.

-The jury retired at 11:30 to start their deliberations.
-Pizzarello summoned them back after six hours with the warning that they were "at the edge" of the time in which they were allowed to come to a verdict.
-Just over two hours later, the jury returned.
 By a majority of nine to two, they returned a verdict of lawful killing.

 Six weeks after the inquest, a Gibraltar Police operations order was leaked.
 The document listed Inspector Revagliatte as the commander of two police firearms teams assigned to the operation.
 In February 1989, British journalists discovered that the IRA team operating in Spain must have contained more members than the three killed in Gibraltar.
 The staff at the agencies from which the team rented their vehicles gave the Spanish police descriptions which did not match McCann, Savage, or Farrell and Savage's car was rented several hours before he arrived in Spain.

 It emerged that the Spanish authorities knew where McCann and Savage were staying.
 A senior Spanish police officer repeatedly told journalists that the IRA cell had been under surveillance throughout their time in Spain, and that the Spanish told the British authorities that they did not believe that the three were in possession of a bomb on 6 March.
 Although the Spanish government did not comment, it honoured 22 police officers involved in the operation at a secret awards ceremony in December 1988, and a Spanish government minister told a press conference in March 1989 that "we followed the terrorists.
 They were completely under our control".
 The same month, a journalist discovered that the Spanish side of the operation was conducted by the Foreign Intelligence Brigade rather than the local police as the British government had suggested.
 The Independent and Private Eye conjectured as to the reason for the Spanish government's silence—in 1988, Spain was attempting to join the Western European Union, but was opposed by Britain; the papers' theory was that Margaret Thatcher's government dropped its opposition in exchange for the Spanish government's silence.